Bushfire Research Project (BRP)

-Click here to download the report - BRP 2020 Annual Report.
+Click here to download the report - Bushfire Recovery Project 2020 & 2021 Annual Report.

 BLS appreciates the commitment to the project shown by local birdwatchers, who have contributed many hours of effort in the field.
 Without their support this report would not have been possible.

-This is the first year’s report for what we hope will be a long-term project and we are keen to hear from any experienced birdwatchers in the Shoalhaven who want to get involved.
-If this is you, please contact Gary Brady, BLS Bushfire Research Project Coordinator at firstname.lastname@example.org.
+We hope this will be a long-term project and we are keen to hear from any experienced birdwatchers in the Shoalhaven who want to get involved.
+If this is you, please contact Gary Brady, BLS Bushfire Research Project Coordinator at email@example.com.

 We also hope the report will lead to partnerships with universities, as their research expertise and the involvement of students will both motivate the BLS volunteer team and help deliver the long-term aims of the project.